sensordeck/atlas-docs/docs/dsil-sdk.md

 description: The Deterministic Sensor Integration Layer (DSIL) SDK provides timing-aware telemetry, timestamp alignment, and ROS2-facing software abstraction for Atlas Fusion V2.
 ---

+## Where This Fits

+This page explains **how Atlas hardware capabilities are translated into usable software behavior**.

+After Atlas establishes timing at the hardware level, DSIL converts that timing into structured data, synchronized timestamps, and system observability.

+This is where hardware becomes infrastructure.

+---

 # Deterministic Sensor Integration Layer (DSIL) SDK

 > The DSIL SDK is the software layer that allows a robotics team to evaluate Atlas quickly, validate timing behavior, and confidently adopt it into a production system.